aman-sutar/nextjs-app/README.md

    minikube service nextjs-app-service --url
    ```

-2. Open the provided URL in your browser to access the application.
+2. Open the provided URL in your browser to access the application. (or below url)

    ```bash
    localhost